git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 Press _"Note"_ and select *Squencr* to enter **Sequencer** mode.

+* The pads of the top row represent the pages of the clip.
+Green indicates the page currently played.
+Blue is the page selected for editing.
+Press one of the pads to select it for editing.
+Keep one of the pads pressed and press another one to change the loop.
-* The pads display an 8x8 view of the selected clips note grid.
+* The other pads display an 8x7 view of the selected clips note grid.
 * The rows represent the notes of the selected scale.
 * Use Shift+Octave Up/Down to transpose by 1 step.
 Select+Octave transposes in 12 steps.